ThomasKaiser/sbc-bench/README.md

 ## Ensuring proper benchmark execution

 Benchmarking a system that is otherwise busy will result in numbers without meaning.
 Therefore it's important to ensure the system is as idle as possible.
-That's the reason `sbc-bench` won't start as long as '1 min average load' is reported as 0.1 or above:
+That's the reason `sbc-bench` will only start once '1 min average load' is reported as below 0.1:

 ![](pics/system-too-busy.gif)